RaminMammadzada/file-upload-angular-client/README.md

 The following tasks are done:

 [x] Upload area - single for all files.
-File size and file types that can be uploaded to the server must be configurable.
 Validation for invalid data should present.

 [x] View area consists of tables - one table per permitted file type.
 Each table must reflect: file name, file size, upload date.

-Keep in mind that the number of files can be unlimited.
+[ ] Keep in mind that the number of files can be unlimited.

 [x] Add at least two unit tests for the front-end.
 Tests must have positive and negative scenarios.
 Default tests added by angular cli will be ignored during the task evaluation.